bobwilmes/aers/README.md

 # Flutter Doctor verifying the installation
 ![Flutter Doctor verifying the installation](images/flutterdoctor.png)

+# Flutter Geolocator PlugIn
+There is an [open source geolocator plugin](https://pub.dev/packages/geolocator) available from pub.dev for obtaining geolocation on Andriod, iOS, macOS and web clients.

 ## Installation
 1. Install [Flutter](https://flutter.dev/docs/get-started/install) for your development environment.
 Supported environments include Windows, macos, Linux and Chrome OS.
 2. Run the command line "flutter doctor" to verify that the install is correct.